-Here a some tidbits on information you may find use before you decide to buy in a condo community.
+Here a some tidbits of information you may find useful before you decide to buy in a condo community.

 The Maintenance Fee, what does it pay for?
 Typically in most communities the maintenance fee covers: (Each complex is different as far as what is covered, but this is a general guide)